 3. 1962 Ferrari 250 GTO Berlinetta – $38,115,000

 The 1962 Ferrari 250 GTOis a 3 consecutive time winner of FIA World GT Championships.
 It comes with a 5-speed manual transmission and a V12 engine that gives out 296hp.
 Only 39 250 GTOs were built by Ferrari and this is the most raced.
-Because of its status and value, it was declared a piece of art.
+Because of its status and value, it is a piece of art.
 It held the record of the most expensive car sold at an auction for four years.
-On 14 August 2014, it was sold at the auction for $38,115,000 by Bonhams, in the Quail.
+On 14 August 2014, it sold at the auction for $38,115,000 by Bonhams, in the Quail.

 4. 1957 Ferrari 335 Sport Scaglietti – $35,711,359